π Download security one-pager (PDF) π Download HIPAA BAA template (PDF)

 - HMAC-signed API keys.
 Keys are self-contained, scoped credentials signed with

 MAPR_KEY_SECRET.
 There is no shared session store; revocation is enforced by a server-side deny-list checked on every request. - Schema-only by default.
 Only column headers and up to three sample row values per column (truncated to 80 characters) leave the customer.
-Full-data mode is delegated to PHI Gateway under a separate BAA.
+Full-data mode routes through phi-cloud under a separate BAA.

 - 24-hour upload TTL.
 File caches expire automatically; there is no manual flush required and no opaque background retention.